sakshigiri2002/hand_gesture_controlled_robot/README.md

 5. Install Turtlebot3 Packages in src folder of catkin_ws :
 https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/
 ## Main concepts
-1. Primary concepts used for hand gesture recognition are contour,convex-hull,convexity-defects.
+1. Primary concepts used for hand gesture recognition are contour,convex-hull and convexity-defects.
 2. For controlling the Turtlebot3 we published velocity to turtlebot3 in gazebo using rostopic /cmd_vel
 ## Getting Started
 1. Start your Turtlebot3 simulation: